mohammad-rowshan/List-Decoder-for-Polar-Codes-and-PAC-Codes/README.md

 To switch between decoding polar codes and PAC codes, you need to change the generator polynomial conv_gen to conv_gen=[1] for polar codes or any other polynomial such as conv_gen=[1,0,1,1,0,1,1].

+## The differences between PAC and Polar codes are in
+- the encoding process where we have one more stage that we call convolutional precoding or pre-transformation.
+If conv_gen = [1], that means no precoding is performed, hence the result will be the simulation for polar codes, not PAC codes.
+If you look at  pac_encode() method in polar_code.py file, you would find the convolutional precoding method, conv_encode(), as U = pcfun.conv_encode(V, conv_gen, mem).
+- the decoding process where we consider both 0 and 1 values for every v and obtain the corresponding u by conv_1bit() method based on the current state.
+Then, we calculate the path metric based on the LLR and these u values (the values 0 and 1 of each extended branch on the tree).
+Obviously, we need to update the current state as well by getNextState() method.

 Note that the "copy on write" or "lazy copy" technique has been used in this algorithm.

 Please report any bugs to mrowshan at ieee dot org